 Henry Yuen (Columbia University)

-Authors should upload a PDF of the paper to a link that will be posted at a later date.
+Authors should upload a PDF of the paper to https://itcs2023.hotcrp.com/.
 The font size should be at least 11 point and the paper should be single column.
 Beyond these, there are no formatting requirements.
 Authors are required to submit a COI declaration upon submission.

 Submissions should not have the authors' names on them.
 Instead, author and institution information is to be uploaded separately.
 PC members will still be able to access author names in the reviewing process if they feel they need to; the intent of this procedure is to make it easier for PC members to remove unconscious biases.
 You are free (and encouraged) to post your paper on your web page, the arXiv, etc.